Doctor-Marketing-Agency-1001/.github/profile/README.md

 If your appointment slots aren’t filling up like they used to, chances are your online visibility is the problem — not your clinical skills.

-This is where a Doctor Marketing Agency steps in.
+This is where a [doctor marketing agency](https://www.intelliusmedical.com/) steps in.

 An experienced Doctor Marketing Agency doesn’t just run ads.
 It creates a comprehensive, data-backed strategy to bring high-intent patients into your funnel every week.